Suzanne Crouch: Vanderburgh County Commissioner

-In 2002, Crouch was elected to the Vanderburgh County Board of Commissioners and served as president until the end of her term in 2005.
-She worked to televise weekly commission meetings and held public hearings to seek the public's input on important issues.
-While she was president, the commissioners, for the first time, applied and received federal transportation dollars for a local road project.
+Crouch was elected to the Vanderburgh County Board of Commissioners in 2002.

 Indiana State Representative

-In 2005 the district 78 seat for state representative was vacated by Vaneta Becker, who had moved to the State Senate to fill the vacated seat of Greg Server.
-House District 78 contains parts of Spencer, Vanderburgh and Warrick counties.
-Parts of Evansville, Newburgh, Richland, Hatfield, Darmstadt and McCutchanville are in the district.
-Crouch was elected to fill the position in a caucus by precinct committeemen.
-She was appointed vice chair of the Public Health Committee in the state legislature.
-Crouch was challenged in the 2006 Republican primary by conservative activist Jonathan Fulton, but defeated him with 63% of the vote.
+In 2005 was elected to the Indiana State Representative representing district 78.

 Indiana State Auditor

 After Indiana State Auditor Dwayne Sawyer resigned in 2013, Crouch was appointed to fill the position.
 In 2014, after the completion of Sawyer's term, the Republican Party of Indiana officially nominated Crouch for that year's election.
 On November 4, Crouch was elected by 23 points over Democratic nominee Mike Claytor, with 59.6% of the vote.

 Lieutenant governor

 2016 election

 After Governor Mike Pence was named Donald Trump's running mate in the 2016 presidential election, he had to withdraw from the gubernatorial election.
 Eric Holcomb, the lieutenant governor of Indiana, was chosen as Republican nominee for governor, and Crouch as the nominee for lieutenant governor.